isomerpages/moe-rafflesgirlssch/_admissions/Academic Year 2025 Year 1 Registration.md

 <p>In preparation for your daughter’s start at RGS, parents <strong>MUST COMPLETE the Online Year 1 Registration Form by 9.00am, 23 December 2024 (Monday)</strong> to
 indicate that your daughter is taking up the place at RGS.You may refer to the registration guide for more details.</p>
-<p>Please use the Web Links to complete the following tasks.
+<p>Please use the Web Links to complete the following tasks:
 <br>
 </p>
 <table style="minWidth: 50px">